unparallel-innovation/Modbus-Master-IP-Link/README.md

+Modbus Gateway Library for Arduino.
-Modbus Master Library for Arduino to act as a Modbus Gateway (TCP/IP to Serial/UART (RS-232, RS-485) and LoRa RN-2483)
+Brigde between a Modbus Master over TCP/IP with Modbus Slaves over Serial/UART (RS-232, RS-485) and LoRa RN-2483).
 ==========================================================================

 A library that allows a Modbus master to communicate via IP with a Arduino that converts the messages to (RS-232, RS-485) and LoRa RN-2483